itishermann/ollama-commit-summarizer/README.md

 - Compatible with IntelliJ IDEA, PyCharm, WebStorm, PhpStorm, RubyMine, and other JetBrains IDEs.
 - Requires a valid Git installation and configured repository.
 - Ollama must be installed and running locally or remotely.
-Visit [Ollama][ollama-github-url] to learn more.
+Visit [Ollama](https://github.com/ollama/ollama) to learn more.

 ## Installation